 There are certain QA/QC standards that a certified lab cannot fail before releasing results; if a lab fails certain quality control checks, the lab cannot report the data and the sample must be rerun.

 For example, a lab uses a set of standards to calibrate their instruments.
 Afterward, they run a second standard from a different manufacturer or from a different lot, called a “second source standard.”
 This second source standard must meet specific criteria.
 If it does not, the data cannot be reported.

 Consistent Results from Lab to Lab

-The Wisconsin Department of Natural Resources has granted PFAS drinking water certification to a handful of laboratories across the nation because there is an approved drinking water method for PFAS and labs follow that method.
-However, the District deals in wastewater and biosolids, media that contain solids content and particulate matter, which requires different analytical methods and processes compared to drinking water.
-As of now, there is not an approved method for wastewater and biosolids samples.
+The District deals in wastewater and biosolids, media that contain solids content and particulate matter, which require different analytical methods and processes compared to drinking water.
+At present, there is not an approved method for wastewater and biosolids samples.
 Because of that, labs may treat these types of samples differently and results could vary.
 By using a certified lab, we can be assured they are following specific and consistent procedures.